Christian music: Contemporary Christian music

-From the latter half of the 20th century to the present day in Western Christendom—especially in the United States and in other countries with evangelical churches—various genres of music originally often related to pop rock, have been created under the label of Contemporary Christian Music ("CCM") for home-listening and concert use.
+From the latter half of the 20th century to the present day in Western Christendom—especially in the United States and in other countries with evangelical churches—various genres of music originally often related to pop rock, have been created under the label of Contemporary Christian Music ("CCM") for personal listening and concert use.
 It can be divided into several genres and subgenres, although the dividing lines and relationships between music genres are often subtle, sometimes open to individual interpretation, and occasionally controversial.
 These genres (sometimes referred to as "style") like other forms of music may be distinguished by the techniques, the styles, the context and the themes, or geographical origin.
-Specific subgenres of CCM may include (but are not limited to): Christian country music, Christian pop, Christian rock, Christian metal, Christian hardcore, Christian punk, Christian alternative rock, Christian R&B, Christian electronic dance music and Christian hip hop.
+Specific subgenres of CCM may include (but are not limited to): Christian country music, Christian pop, Christian rock, Christian metal, Christian hardcore, Christian punk, Christian alternative rock, Christian R&B, Christian electronic dance music, and Christian hip-hop.

-Called Christian pop or gospel in a generalized form, this is a relatively new musical movement and has now evolved into a large number of musical genres by region that comes in a Christian context.
-This movement appeared as a form of evangelization for the young but the genre is best known and seen in the Evangelical or Protestant proselytizing movements, often using rhythms similar to those in secular music.

-CCM is not a musical genre like the other genres.
-When a song is identified as "Christian" it takes into account the lyrics and the songwriters and performers, rather than musical style.
-Therefore, one can say that CCM is diverse and there are Christian songs that are sung to the rhythm of salsa, reggae, rock, folk, hip-hop or rap, ballads, pop, country, singer-songwriters and even extreme music such as punk or heavy metal.

 In the 1980s and 1990s, contemporary Christian music played a significant role in Evangelical Christian worship.
 A great variety of musical styles has developed traditional praise.

+Christian Country Music – Combines country instrumentation and storytelling with lyrics that focus on Christian values, faith, and redemption.

+Christian Pop – A mainstream-sounding genre with catchy melodies and uplifting lyrics that reflect personal faith and spiritual growth.

+Christian Rock – Rock music with themes of hope, worship, and biblical truth.
+Popular among youth and often performed in concerts and festivals.

+Christian Metal – A heavy, strong form of music that delivers messages of faith and salvation through intense vocals and instrumentation.

+Christian Hardcore – A subgenre of Christian metal or punk featuring screamed vocals and fast tempos, often used to express deep emotional or spiritual struggles.

+Christian Punk – Combines the fast sound of punk rock with Christian messages, typically promoting themes of justice, humility, and personal conviction.

+Christian Alternative Rock – A more experimental style of rock music with faith-centered lyrics, offering a wide range of emotional and artistic expression.

+Christian R&B – Smooth, soulful music that blends R&B sound with lyrics about faith, love, healing, and encouragement.

+Christian Electronic Dance Music (EDM) – Uses electronic beats and synthesizers to create energetic tracks with Christian-themed lyrics, often heard at youth events or worship gatherings.

+Christian Hip-Hop – A rhythmic and lyrical genre that communicates biblical truths and spiritual reflection through rap and spoken word, especially popular with younger audiences.